Deportations of U.S. citizens in the second Trump administration: 2-year-old child

-Four and 7-year-old siblings
+Four-year-old cancer patient and 7-year-old sibling

-Two American citizens, a 7-year-old girl (identified as AAZM in court documents) and her 4-year-old brother Romeo, were banished from the U.S. to Honduras along with their mother, a Honduran national, on April 25, 2025.
+Two American citizens, a 7-year-old girl (identified as A.A.Z.M. in court documents) and her 4-year-old brother "Romeo", were sent to Honduras along with their mother, a Honduran national, on April 25, 2025.
 Romeo has stage 4 cancer.

-Romeo and AAZM's mother, Reachel Alexas Morales-Valle, crossed into the United States in 2013 at the age of 13 and claimed asylum at the border.
-Following a February 2025 traffic stop, she was detained by ICE and placed in the ISAP supervision program which prompted her to hire an immigration attorney.
-After hiring an attorney she discovered that she had been issued an in absentia order of removal in 2015.
+Reachel Alexas Morales-Valle, now the mother of Romeo and A.A.Z.M., crossed into the United States in 2013 at the age of 13 and requested asylum at the border.
+Following a February 2025 traffic stop, she was detained by ICE and placed in the ISAP supervision program, which prompted her to hire an immigration attorney.
+After hiring an attorney, she discovered that she had been issued an in absentia order of removal in 2015.
 She attended all of her ISAP appointments and met all requirements.
-While trying to reschedule an appointment she was told to bring her American children and their passports to an appointment the next day in Saint Rose, Louisiana.
+While trying to reschedule an appointment, she was told to bring her American children and their passports to an appointment the next day in Saint Rose, Louisiana.

-According to an attorney for the family, RMZ was told the purpose of the check in was to photocopy the children's passports, and the children wore their school uniforms, expecting to return to school once the appointment was over.
+According to an attorney for the family, Morales-Valle was told that the purpose of the check in was to photocopy the children's passports, and the children wore their school uniforms, expecting to return to school once the appointment was over.
 The three of them were separated from their lawyer and then detained.
 The children's mother was not permitted to speak with an attorney or family members prior to their deportation, despite trying to do so.

-ICE agents then demanded that RMZ sign a document without explanation of what it said and without allowing her to talk to her lawyer about it, which she refused to do.
-ICE agents informed them that they would be deported, refused a request to talk to their lawyer and then allowed them a brief call to the father to inform him they were being deported.
-They were taken out through the back, to avoid their lawyer, and driven 3 hours to a hotel in Alexandria.
-Later, their lawyer was informed that they had been transferred, but gave no further information.
+ICE agents then reportedly demanded that Morales-Valle sign a document without explaining what it said and without allowing her to talk to her lawyer about it.
+She refused.
+Agents informed them that they would be deported, refused a request to talk to their lawyer and then allowed them a brief call to the father to inform him they were being deported.
+They were taken out through the back, apparently to avoid their lawyer and then driven three hours to a hotel in Alexandria, Louisiana.
+Later, their lawyer was informed that they had been transferred but was given no further information.
 The lawyer was told to take the matter up with an office in New Orleans, which they did - filing a stay of removal and pointing out that they were not properly notified which should result in an automatic stay.
 The lawyer then asked to talk to a supervisor but was told no one was available.
-The lawyer spent much of the day trying to identify the location of RMZ and her children and to make arrangement for the children prior to deportation, but was unable to get responses to her requests.
-That night RMZ was able to make a brief call on an ICE agent's phone to her father and tell him they were in Alexandria and were to be deported the next day, but then the agent hung up the phone.
+The lawyer spent much of the day trying to identify the location of Morales-Valle and her children and to make arrangements for the children prior to deportation, but was unable to get responses to her requests.
+That night, Morales-Valle was able to make a brief call on an ICE agent's phone to her father and tell him they were in Alexandria and were to be deported the next day, but then the agent hung up the phone.